About the Global Risk Governance programme

-The Global Risk Governance Programme (GRGP) is a research programme, led by Professor Clifford Shearing, within the Law Faculty at the University of Cape Town.
-The programme's research activities are focused on understanding the new, and emerging, risk landscapes that are shaping 21st Century securities.
+The Global Risk Governance programme (GRG) is a research programme, led by Professor Clifford Shearing, within the Public Law Department, Law Faculty at the University of Cape Town.
+The programme's research activities are focused on understanding the new, and emerging, risk landscapes that are shaping 21 Century securities.
 Of particular concern are the environmental insecurities associated with the impacts of industrialisation on earth systems.
-A defining feature of the GRGP’s research is its regulatory focus, the interdisciplinary nature of its research teams and its collaborative approach.
+A defining feature of the GRG's research is its regulatory focus, the interdisciplinary nature of its research teams and its collaborative approach.

 Read more >>>